htoigo/JavaScript30/02 - JS and CSS Clock/README.md

 ## Lessons Learned

-With a bit of creativity, the simple block of a <div> can be made to appear like the hands of a clock!
+With a bit of creativity, the simple block of a lowly `<div>` can be made to appear like the hand of a clock!

 ## Improvements